-- A radiobutton Margin around feature that allows you to select the amount of space added around each geometry within the allocated map.
-Its value is meaningful only when using the auto-scaling mode. - A Predefined scale (best fit).
-It will use the best fitting option from the list of predefined scales in your project properties settings (see Project -> Project Properties -> General -> Project Scales to configure these predefined scales). - A Fixed scale that allows you to toggle between auto-scale and fixed-scale mode.
+- An input box Margin around feature that allows you to select the amount of space added around each geometry within the allocated map.
+Its value is meaningful only when using the auto-scaling mode. - A Fixed scale that allows you to toggle between auto-scale and fixed-scale mode.
 In fixed-scale mode, the map will only be translated for each geometry to be centered.
 In auto-scale mode, the map's extents are computed in such a way that each geometry will appear in its entirety.